At a Glance

 Generative AI Tools

-We encourage you to spend some time exploring the generative AI tools in this resource hub.
+We encourage you to spend some time exploring the generative AI tools including the ones in this resource hub.
 It’s important to get a sense of any technology’s capabilities and limitations before you integrate it into your teaching.
 Also, trying these technologies yourself may help you get a sense of how your students are using generative AI.

 Before you start using AI tools in your teaching, make sure to review MIT Sloan’s Guiding Principles for the Use of Generative AI in Courses.